ibm-cloud-docs/hs-crypto/provision.md

 3. From the Catalog navigation pane, click **Services**.
 And then, under **Category**, select **Security**.
 4. From the list of services displayed, click the **{{site.data.keyword.hscrypto}}** tile.
 5. Fill in the form with the details that are required.

   1. Select a [region](/docs/hs-crypto?topic=hs-crypto-regions) that you want to create your {{site.data.keyword.hscrypto}} resources in.
+  2. Under **Service name**, enter a name for your service instance.
+  3. Under **Select a resource group**, select the resource group where you want to organize and manage your service intance.
+You can select the initial resource group that is named `Default` or other groups that you create.
+For more information, see [Creating and managing resource groups](/docs/account?topic=account-rgs).
-  2. **Optional**: In the **Tags** field, add tags to organize your resources.
+  4. **Optional**: In the **Tags** field, add tags to organize your resources.
 If your tags are billing related, consider writing tags as `key: value` pairs to help group-related tags, such as `costctr:124`.
 For more information about tags, see [Working with tags](/docs/account?topic=account-tag).
-  3. Under **Number of crypto units**, select the number of [crypto units](#x9860404){: term} that meets your performance needs.
+  5. Under **Number of crypto units**, select the number of [crypto units](#x9860404){: term} that meets your performance needs.

-    In a production environment, it is suggested to select at least two crypto units to enable high availability.
+    In a production environment, select at least two crypto units to enable high availability.
 If you select three or more crypto units, these crypto units are distributed among different supported availability zones in the selected region.
     {: important}

+  6. Under **Allowed network**, choose the network access to your service instance:

+    * **Public and private**: Manage your instance through both public and private network using the {{site.data.keyword.cloud_notm}} console, CLI, or API.
+This is the default option.
+    * **Private only**: Access your service instance only through private network using CLI or API.
+The {{site.data.keyword.cloud_notm}} console is not available for the private-only network access.

+    A private instance accepts API requests through only the private endpoints.
+The private endpoints are only accessible when your {{site.data.keyword.cloud_notm}} account, along with all associated resources, is enabled with [virtual routing and forwarding (VRF) and service endpoints]((/docs/account?topic=account-vrf-service-endpoint)).
+You cannot access your private only instance through the CLI or API if your server or machine is outside the {{site.data.keyword.cloud_notm}} network.
+    {: important}

+  After you provision the service instance, you can still [update the network access policy](/docs/hs-crypto?topic=hs-crypto-managing-network-access-policies).
+  {: tip}

 6. Click **Create** to provision an instance of {{site.data.keyword.hscrypto}} in the account, region, and resource group where you are logged in.

 ## Provisioning from the {{site.data.keyword.cloud_notm}} CLI